Vampires-RFP2209/ProductOverview/README.md

 Optimization techniques involved aggregating queries, creating indexes, and changing from a single client instance to a pool of client instances.
 A second iteration of optimization involved reindexing columns, as multicolumn indexing was unlikely helpful.
 These changes resulted in improved performance when querying the database over many tables.

-In the `/product/:product_id` endpoint, we observe a 8x increase in RPS.
-In addition, in the `/product/:product_id/styles` endpoint, we observe a 5x increase in RPS and a significant improvement in overall latency to meet target performance.
+In the `/products` endpoint, we observe a slight improvement in RPS.
+The `/products/:product_id` endpoint we realized an 8x increase in RPS.
+Lastly, in the `/products/:product_id/styles` endpoint, we observe a 5x increase in RPS and a significant improvement in overall latency to meet target performance.

 Metrics reported are the average values.
 Error rate being < 1% for all queries.